 Waterford, Mich. – It’s no secret that the business aviation industry has taken some heavy hits this year.
 Media scrutiny of the industry has caused some to shy away from utilizing corporate flights while aircraft manufacturers have concurrently slowed production as patrons decline to take delivery of new aircraft during the recession.
-In the midst of the challenges presented by the aviation industry, Pentastar Aviation, based at Oakland County International Airport in Waterford, Mich., was dealing with the steady decline of business from the automotive industry – once the lifeblood of the company.
+In the midst of the challenges presented by the aviation industry, Pentastar Aviation, battles Michigan’s economic problems with growth.
+Based at Oakland County International Airport in Waterford, Mich., Pentastar was dealing with the steady decline of business from the automotive industry – once the lifeblood of the company.

 While Michigan residents watched frequent layoffs cause the state unemployment rate to soar to nearly 15 percent, the executive management team at Pentastar Aviation went to work to devise a plan to not only weather the economic storm brewing across the nation, but to drive company growth and emerge stronger on the other side.

 “The challenges presented by a changing economy have allowed us to reevaluate our core competencies to address those challenges,” said Rick Maloney, president, Pentastar Aviation.
 “We viewed these challenges as an opportunity to grow and implement positive changes to better serve a wider range of customers.”

 A dynamic sales campaign resulted in eight new management contracts representing the addition of 11 aircraft to Pentastar Aviation’s fleet.
 The drop in business from the automobile industry allowed Pentastar to diversify their customer base and serve a range of companies and individuals across many different industries.